 Enterprises using SharePoint Online can end up with hundreds or even thousands of site collections accessed by employees worldwide.
 Compared with on-premises versions of SharePoint, it’s even easier to provide access to data in SharePoint Online to people outside the company, such as customers, suppliers, or business partners.
 Not all of the data in SharePoint Online should be shared.
-Skyhigh’s analysis found that 17.4% of documents in OneDrive and SharePoint Online contain sensitive health, personal, payment, or confidential corporate data.
+Skyhigh’s analysis of over 30 million users across over 600 enterprises that use Skyhigh CASB, found that 17.4% of documents in OneDrive and SharePoint Online contain sensitive health, personal, payment, or confidential corporate data.

 Download the SharePoint Online Security Cheat Sheet

 Download to learn about the common security questions you should be able to answer when using or migrating to SharePoint Online, and SharePoint Online security best practices across access control, data loss prevention, and threat protection.Download Now

 Whether you’ve migrated to SharePoint Online, are considering migrating, or are somewhere in between, we’ve compiled seven lessons from successful and failed SharePoint Online projects to help you in your journey to the cloud.

 1. Understand where sensitive data is stored and who has access